JohnnyRacket/hatch/README.md

 In the root of the app, add a `secrets` directory with a `postgres_password` document (no extension).
 Enter the password with no whitespaces around it.

+--

+### Notes on the UI-Routing

+UI routing is strict - for static files to be accessible from the web, place them in src/assets exclusively.